 0 errors ✔ | 2 warnings ✖ | 1 note ✖

-Let’s review the output from bottom to top.
-The line 0 errors ✔ | 2 warnings ✖ | 1 note ✖ highlights three levels of issues identified in our package.
+The last part is the most important, so let’s review the output from bottom to top.
+The line 0 errors ✔ | 2 warnings ✖ | 1 note ✖ highlights three levels of issues identified in the package.
 Errors are the most severe, as they mean others won’t be able to install your package, while warnings and notes may cause problems for others.
 It’s best practice to eliminate all errors, warnings, and notes.

 We’ll start by addressing the note at 1.
-To understand what R CMD check is saying here, we need to explain a bit about how packages work.
+To help you understand what R CMD check is saying here, I need to explain a bit about how packages work.
 When you install a package using the install.packages() function, it often takes a while.
-That’s because the package you are telling R to install likely uses functions from other packages.
-To access these functions, R must install these packages (known as dependencies) for you; after all, it would be a pain if you had to manually install a whole set of dependencies every time you installed a package.
-But to make sure that the appropriate packages are installed for any user of the dk package, we have to make a few changes.
+That’s because the package you’re telling R to install likely uses functions from other packages.
+To access these functions, R must install these packages (known as dependencies) for you; after all, it would be a pain if you had to manually install a whole set of dependencies every time you installed a new package.
+But to make sure that the appropriate packages are installed for any user of the dk package, you still have to make a few changes.

-R CMD check tells us we have several “undefined global functions or variables” and “no visible global function definition” for various functions.
-This is because we are attempting to use functions from the tidycensus and janitor packages, but we haven’t specified where these functions come from.
-I can run this code in my environment because I have tidycensus and janitor installed, but we can’t assume the same of others.
+R CMD check is saying this package includes several “undefined global functions or variables” and “no visible global function definition” for various functions.
+This is because you’re trying to use functions from the tidycensus and janitor packages, but you haven’t specified where these functions come from.
+I can run this code in my environment because I have tidycensus and janitor installed, but you can’t assume the same of everyone.

 Adding Dependency Packages

-To ensure the package’s code will work, we need to install tidycensus and janitor for users when they install the dk package.
-To do this, run the use_package() function from the usethis package in the console:
+To ensure the package’s code will work, you need to install tidycensus and janitor for users when they install the dk package.
+To do this, run the use_package() function from the usethis package in the console, first specifying "tidycensus" for the package argument:

 usethis::use_package(package = "tidycensus")